-The Eigen project has a SYCL back-end implementation that the "tensor" operations and runs on various devices.
-You can find the repository for the Eigen SYCL implementation here, and the additions are being up-streamed to the main project repository.
+The Eigen project has a SYCL back-end that implements the "tensor" operations and runs on various devices.
+The SYCL back-end has been merged to upstream as of this commit.
 The supported devices range from desktop CPUs, GPUs through to embedded accelerators such as the ARM Mali GPU.
 Each device has different capabilities and in particular the embedded devices have different memory models and restricted memory sizes.

 If you would like to see some code that uses Eigen tensors using SYCL, take a look at the tensor benchmark code.